This market has settled: RESOLVED

 Frequently Asked Questions

-What historical precedent exists for the Fed hiking rates this aggressively so late in a cycle?
+What historical precedents exist for 50+ basis point rate hikes this late in a cycle?